Takobz/letspretendblog/blog/2022/01/dependency-injection.md

 <!--truncate-->

-Most of the time when we write code we need some service to help us and typical we would use the `new` keywoard to create an object to help us use a service.
-This can be helpful in the short term but it has downsides
+Most of the time when we write code we need some service to help us and typically we would use the `new` keywoard to create an object to help us use that service.
+This can be helpful in the short term but it has downsides.

 ### What Is A Dependency?
-A dependency is creation of an object in another class, this is typical made using the `new` keyword.
-Say I have two classes `HomeScreen` and `PictureService` where we want to use the PictureService in HomeScreen class.
+A dependency is creation of an object in another class, this is typically made using the `new` keyword.
+Say I have two classes `HomeScreen` and `PictureService` where we want to use the PictureService in the HomeScreen class.
 I can create a dependency in the HomeScreen class by doing something like:
 ```js
 var pictureService = new PictureService();
 ```
-We then say HomeScreen has a dependency on PictureService, it depends on some service PictureService has to give for it to fulfill it's purpose.
+We then say HomeScreen has a dependency on PictureService, that is HomePage depends on some service(s) PictureService has for it to fulfill it's purpose.
 This works but there are problems with this approach.
-Here

 ### Wait, What Is Coupling?
-I bet you once heard something like "loose coupling, tight cohension" from someone in software dev community.
+I bet you once heard something like "loose coupling, tight cohension" from someone in the software dev community.
 Well what exactly does this mean?

 Suppose you have two classes `ClassA` and `ClassB` such that ClassB has dependency on ClassA (i.e we have a call like ```var classA = new ClassA()``` in ClassB).
 Coupling would refer to relationship between ClassA and ClassB.
-If I can change the implementation of ClassA without really affecting the implementation of ClassB, then we have loose coupling.
-The opposite is true if making changes to ClassA affects the implementation of ClassA then we have tight coupling.
-This is where the idea of Inversion Of Control (IoC) comes from.
+If I can change the implementation of ClassA without really affecting the implementation of ClassB, then we have a `loose coupling` relationship.

+The opposite is true, if making changes to ClassA affects the implementation of ClassB then we have tight coupling.
+This is where the idea of Inversion Of Control [IoC](https://stackoverflow.com/questions/3058/what-is-inversion-of-control#:~:text=The%20Inversion%2Dof,from%20your%20code.) comes from.
 This means ClassB doesn't really need to know about the implementation of ClassA all it should be concerned about is what ClassA has to return to it.

 I spoke about cohension, this just means that a class has a clear objective.
-If I have a class called Person and it has the following methods:
+If I have a class called `Person` and it has the following methods:
 - getEmail()
 - validateEmail()
 - validatePersonPassword()